Pressure-Cooker Cranberry Hot Wings

 - 2 tablespoons cold water

 - Whisk together first 10 ingredients.
 For chicken, use a sharp knife to cut through two wing joints; discard wing tips.
 Place wing pieces in a 6-qt. electric pressure cooker; sprinkle with salt.
 Pour cranberry mixture over top.
-Lock lid; make sure vent is closed.
-Select manual setting; adjust pressure to high and set time for 10 minutes.
-When finished cooking, quick-release pressure according to manufacturer's directions.
+Lock lid; close pressure-release valve.
+Adjust pressure to high for 10 minutes.
+Quick-release pressure.

 - Broil wings 3-4 in. from heat until lightly browned, 2-3 minutes.
 Brush with glaze before serving.
 Serve with remaining glaze.